 If you are a victim of sexual assault, you should know that the law gives you a right to be fully compensated for your damages.
 The law provides compensation for:

 - lost income and lost capacity to earn;

 - damage to family relationships;

 - punitive damages, in some cases.

 The assailant in a sexual assault case is often the only party responsible for the crime.
 However, victims of sexual assault may file claims against other individuals who failed to take reasonable steps to protect the victim against the foreseeable danger of sexual assault.
-Landlords, employers, hospitals, foster home placement agencies, schools and universities have all been held liable for their carelessness in creating the circumstances that led to a sexual assault.
+Landlords, employers, hospitals (medical malpractice), foster home placement agencies, schools and universities have all been held liable for their carelessness in creating the circumstances that led to a sexual assault.

 Ventura Law will make sure that all responsible parties are held accountable while we work for full and fair compensation.
 We will fight to get you the compensation you deserve so you can begin to move forward with your life.
 Ventura Law takes all cases on a contingency basis, so you owe us nothing unless we recover compensation for you.

 Often, misplaced feelings of guilt and embarrassment prevent sexual assault victims from seeking help and legal redress.
 If you have been sexually assaulted, it is vitally important that you seek legal advice as soon as possible.
 Contact us as soon as possible.